 Presented by Bharati Kochar, MD, MSCR, Department of Medicine, Division of Gastroenterology and Hepatology, University of North Carolina at Chapel Hill (UNC)

-Inflammatory bowel diseases (IBD) are chronic, remitting and relapsing inflammatory conditions of the gastrointestinal tract.
-It includes Crohn’s disease and ulcerative colitis.
-While Crohn’s disease is inflammation that affects any part of the gastrointestinal tract from the mouth to the anus, ulcerative colitis affects only the colon in a continuous manner from the rectum up.
-This educational webinar addresses current knowledge on IBD, including what it is, how it is diagnosed and who it affects.
-The webinar also provides an overview of the currently available therapeutic options and highlights current research of immunosuppressive treatment of IBD.
+Inflammatory bowel diseases (IBD) are chronic inflammatory conditions that strike the gastrointestinal tract.
+They include both Crohn’s disease and ulcerative colitis.
+This educational webinar addresses current knowledge on IBD, including what it is, how it is diagnosed, and who it affects.
+The webinar also provides an overview of the currently available therapeutic options for treating IBD and highlights the current research on immunosuppressive therapy for IBD.

 Here’s what patient participants said they learned from this webinar:

 - “I learned the difference between IBD and IBS and about some of the medications used to treat these diseases.
 By the way, I really appreciate that your information is not too ‘watered down.’
 In the name of making it ‘understandable,’ so many doctors, including mine, simplify way too much.” — Janet D., patient participant